|

 Canvas:

-the canvas on fore and aft decks of a boat; in race verdicts,
+the canvas on fore and aft decks of a boat; in race verdicts, the distance between the bow ball and the sneak.

 Catch: